bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 For now, let's ignore the third class: "AppStartup".

 Press F5, you'll see the result in your default browser.
-This project starts a self host server with power of "Microsoft.Owin.Host.HttpListener", which allows you to self host bit based apps under windows services / console apps.
+This project starts a self host server with power of [Microsoft.Owin.SelfHost](https://www.nuget.org/packages/Microsoft.Owin.SelfHost/), which allows you to self host bit based apps under windows services / console apps.

 What's AppStartup class anyway?
 It configures your app.
 You'll understand its parts while you're reading docs, but for now let's focus on following codes only: